-Compare rates from 16 car insurance companies in Nebraska.
+Compare the best rates from 18 car insurance companies in Nebraska.

 Across the Cornhusker State, there are 190,398 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.

 At The Zebra we're all about helping you save money on car insurance.
 Our engine looks for the cheapest insurance provider to find the best fit for you and your vehicle.
 Since Nebraska might have cheaper premiums that makes our job a breeze!
 It's easy to get started—we just need some basic information to begin finding the best auto discounts for you.